craigfahner/INFO-664/_pages/part7.md

 - **Not everyone in the results is a person.** The MoMA collection also includes design studios, architecture firms, and companies, and for those `BeginDate` holds the year the group was founded.
 That's why so many of the results are firms and studios and not individuals.
+We'll filter those out next.

 <script type="py-editor" config='{"files": {"{{ csv_url }}": "./moma_artists.csv"}}'>
 import csv